 - Infrastructure: Main building, towers, outbuildings, and extensive gardens.

-- Access: Accessible with caution, watch out for unstable structures.
+- Access: Accessible with caution, beware of unstable structures.

 2: The Fontenay-le-Comte Textile Factory

-The former textile factory of Fontenay-le-Comte bears witness to the industrial boom of the region at the beginning of the 20th century.
-Today in ruins, it offers a fascinating playground for urbex enthusiasts.
+The former textile factory in Fontenay-le-Comte bears witness to the region's industrial boom at the beginning of the 20th century.
+Now in ruins, it offers a fascinating playground for urban exploration enthusiasts.

 Site Features

-- Infrastructure: Large production rooms, imposing chimneys, administrative buildings.
+- Infrastructure: Large production halls, imposing chimneys, administrative buildings.

 - Access: Partially accessible, requiring vigilance and respect for the premises.